 This week marks 100 years since the first women got the vote, so there’s no better time to post about equality really is there?
 There’s some great articles online, especially on Stylist.

-I stumbled across this book on a small book stand at this year’s Wired Live (you know how much I love this event), having read the blurb I was instantly like “omg I literally need this book, it’s all my fears about being a working women in one“.
+I stumbled across this book on a small book stand at this 2017’s Wired Live (you know how much I love this event), having read the blurb I was instantly like “omg I literally need this book, it’s all my fears about being a working women in one“.
 Naturally the book stall owner encouraged me to buy it, explaining that there was only two copies available in the UK as it wasn’t out until the end of December (it was early Nov).
-I was sold.
-The following day having seen Sarah speak at the event, I tweeted her, we met up and she signed it – I was SO happy, she’s literally a new found lady boss hero.

 Sarah Lacy is an American journalist and author who has spent her career covering the technology industry, and notably exposed Uber for sexist behaviour in their handling of a number of high profile disputes.

 According to a study, which Lacy references throughout the book, 40% of American’s think that women shouldn’t work (seriously what on earth?!).
 How is it possible that there is a large proportion of people who seriously believe women shouldn’t be working at all.
 It’s 2018, the fact that anyone can be that backwards today is beyond me.
 Although saying this, a lot of things have shocked us all recently so perhaps I should be less surprised.

 What I loved about this book is the frank, clear cut anaylsis of situations – Lacy herself admits to trying to “fit in” as “one of guys” earlier in her career, as do other successful females in Silicon Valley.
 Her opinion on her own previous behaviour dramatically changes after she becomes pregnant, isn’t honoured a senior job at her workplace and then decides to start an organisation of her own, all in a very short timeframe.